bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_probability_main.md

 3. <a href="../mathematicalbackground_probability_functions">Functions and pairs of random variables</a> - Random variables are often not present in their simplest form.
 Problems usually involve functions of random variables and/or multiple random variables.

 4. <a href="../mathematicalbackground_probability_families">Families of random variables</a> - Some processes can be described by random variables following very specific and well-known functions.
 These common functions and their characteristics are called the families of random variables.

+5. <a href="../mathematicalbackground_probability_vectors">Random vectors</a> - Usually a random process involves multiple parameters.
+Multiple random variables can be concatenated into a single random vector, which greatly simplifies the notation and allows for more exotic operations.